laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 *Figure 2 - EU Login Page.*
 Users can enter their credentials or register to obtain them.

+Finally users with the EU-login cannot automatically enter the platform, but must request access the application with *read-only*, *editor* or *validator* privileges, by writing to the folliwng email address: JRC-EMS-DROUGHT@ec.europa.eu

 ##
 ### UC.02 – ‘Querying the EDID Catalogue’